GRC-SummerSchool/learn-python/Day1/Variables.md

 print("Hello World")  # This is also a comment
 ```
 ### Multi Line Comments
-If you want a to extend for multiple lines, you can use tipple quotes (single or double)
+If you want to extend a comment for multiple lines, you can use triple quotes (single or double)

 ```python
 ''' This is a comment that